 Emotional symptoms

-Feelings of burnout develop over time, but parents will initially experience a feeling of overwhelming exhaustion.
-This will look different depending on the age of the children, with parents of young children more likely to be physically tired compared to those with adolescents who may experience more emotional exhaustion.
+Feelings of burnout develop over time, but parents can initially have a feeling of overwhelming exhaustion.
+This may look different depending on the age of the children, with parents of young children more likely to be physically tired compared to those with adolescents who may experience more emotional exhaustion.

 Common symptoms include:

-• You don’t want to spend as much time with your children in order to preserve energy levels.
+- You don’t want to spend as much time with your children to eke out energy levels.

-• Emotional distancing – you notice you don’t have the same level of enjoyment when spending time with your children, and may feel a loss of empathy or fulfillment in your parenting role.
-This emotional distance can impact your capacity to parent the way that they would like to.
+- Emotional distancing – you may notice you don’t have the same level of enjoyment when spending time with your children and even feel a loss of empathy or enjoyment in your parenting role.
+This emotional distance can impact your capacity to parent the way that you would like to.

-• Feeling you’re an ineffective parent; as you no longer feel like you’re being the parent that they would like to be.
+- Feeling like you are no longer being the parent that they would like to be.

 Cognitive symptoms

-Over time if stressors are not addressed and feelings of burnout worsen, depression-like symptoms may emerge.
+Over time if nothing changes and feelings of burnout worsen, depression-like symptoms may emerge.
 These include:

-Prolonging these symptoms can lead to more severe consequences, including suicidal thoughts and even feelings of neglect or violence towards your children.
-If you notice yourself experiencing any of these symptoms it is important to seek help as early as you can.
-Call the ForWhen helpline on 1300 24 23 22 to speak to a clinician who will connect you to the right support for you.
+Prolonging these symptoms can lead to more severe consequences, including thoughts of wanting to escape of even not wanting to be here anymore, you may feel that you do not want to look after or are angry towards your children.
+If you notice any of these symptoms it is important to seek help as early as you can.
+Call the ForWhen helpline on [1300 24 23 22 to speak to one of our friendly team ho will connect you to the right support for you.

 Behavioural symptoms